pmo234/Learn_Scotland/README.md

 ## Brief

-Our initial brief was extremely ambitious, so as our team.
-Together by following iterative model (development cycle) we have managed in 5 days to accomplish the following tasks (shown bellow).
+Our initial brief was extremely ambitious, and so as our team.
+Together by following the iterative model (development cycle), we have managed 5 days to accomplish the following tasks (shown bellow).

 **MVP**